genderkit/genderkit/_articles/double-incision-mastectomy.md

 In double incision mastectomy, the breast tissue is removed, and usually the nipples are made smaller and repositioned.

 Typically, mastectomy is performed using the double incision mastectomy technique.
-However, some people may be able to undergo [peri-areolar mastectomy]({{ site.baseurl }}{% link _articles/peri-areolar-mastectomy.md %}) instead, which can result in less visible scarring {% cite seal:2007 --location 227 %}.
+However, some people may be able to undergo [peri-areolar mastectomy]({{ site.baseurl }}{% link _articles/peri-areolar-mastectomy.md %}) instead, which can result in less visible scarring {% cite seal:2007 -l 227 %}.

 Double incision mastectomy carries a risk of loss of sensation in the nipples or loss of the nipples entirely.
 If a nipple is completely lost, some people use cosmetic tatooing to give the appearance that the nipple is still there.